DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/develop/connect-camera/index.rst

 This tutorial describes how to use the DaoAI SDK to capture point clouds and 2D images.

-For MATLAB see Zivid Capture Tutorial for MATLAB.
+For MATLAB see DaoAI Capture Tutorial for MATLAB.

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~